Petchdy/Petchdy/README.md

-### 👋 Kulwisit Sakkittiphokhin
+## 👋 Kulwisit Sakkittiphokhin

-Currently studying at Mahidol University in the field of Computer Engineering.
+I'm currently studying at Mahidol University in the field of Computer Engineering.

 <!--
 **Petchdy/Petchdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.